Book

 SOUTH SHORE

-This county road runs between the communities of Gay and Lac La Belle along the south shore of the Keweenaw Peninsula and offers sandy beaches, many roadside parks, and views of the Huron Mountains across Keweenaw Bay.
-You’ll be able to see the tip of the Keweenaw sticking out into Lake Superior and an amazing view of Bare Bluff which is spectacular in the fall.
+This county road (also known at the Gay-Lac la Belle Road) runs between the communities of Gay and Lac La Belle along the south shore of the Keweenaw Peninsula and offers sandy beaches, many roadside parks, and views of the Huron Mountains across Keweenaw Bay.
+You’ll be able to see the tip of the Keweenaw sticking out into Lake Superior and amazing views of the Keweenaw's mountainous terrain, which is even more spectacular during the fall.

 Sandy Beta Grise in fall with mountain in background